healthyPlant/PhytoPipe/README.md

 `conda activate phytopipe`

-If you want to remove PhytoPipe, simply type the follwowing command,
+If you want to remove PhytoPipe, simply type the following command,

 `conda env remove --name phytopipe`